Smustus/JensenTasks/README.md

 # Jensen Tasks
-Variation of task provided by Jensen Yrkeshögskola
+Variation of tasks provided by Jensen Yrkeshögskola